 Botst u buiten de EU op handelsbelemmeringen of andere problemen op het vlak van markttoegang?
 Laat het ons weten via email@example.com.
 Wij analyseren uw aangifte en maken die via de geijkte kanalen over aan de bevoegde instanties.

 c.
 Measures for economic relaunch

-On 25 June, the Asian Development Bank (ADB) approved a $1 billion loan in budget support for Kazakhstan pandemic response.
-It expects $750 million co-financing from the Asian Infrastructure Investment Bank.
-ADB will continue supporting key structural reforms, access to finance for small businesses, support green finance and agriculture.
+On 25 June 2020, the Asian Development Bank (ADB) approved a USD 1bn loan in budget support for KZ pandemic response; it expects USD 750 mln co-financing from the Asian Infrastructure Investment Bank.
+ADB will continue supporting key structural reforms, access to finance for small businesses, support green finance, and agriculture.

-This and next year Kazakhstan plans roadshows in Huston, London, Singapore and Dubai aiming to attract more than €2.2 billion foreign investment for geological exploration over the next five years.
-It plans spending €340 million of its own public funds for early stage exploration.
+In 2021 Kazakhstan plans roadshows in Huston, London, Singapore and Dubai aiming to attract more than €2.2 billion foreign investment for geological exploration over the next five years.
+It plans spending €340 million of its own public funds for early-stage exploration.

 Het coronavirus heeft een wereldwijde impact, niet alleen op de gezondheid maar ook op de economie.
 Ook uw export kan hiervan gevolgen of zelfs hinder ondervinden.